 This study uses machine learning algorithms to uncover insights into the organization of Conti.
 More precisely, it leverages well-established machine learning methods, including Natural Language Processing (NLP) and Latent Dirichlet Allocation (LDA), coupled with visualization strategies, to uncover the main topic discussions in Conti leaked chats.
-The results of the analysis uncover five distinct topics: 1) Business, 2) Technical, 3) Internal tasking/Management, 4) Malware and 5) Customer Service/Problem Solving that are distributed across discussions.
-How these topics are distributed among key actors is compared with qualitative analyses conducted by other security researchers.
+The results of the analysis uncovered five distinct topics: 1) Business, 2) Technical, 3) Internal tasking/Management, 4) Malware, and 5) Customer Service/Problem-Solving that are distributed across discussions.
+How these topics are distributed among well-known actors is compared with qualitative analyses conducted by other security researchers.
 The study's key takeaways are:

-\begin{itemize} \item The discussion topics uncovered highlight the enterprise-like organization of the Conti RaaS operator. \item A significant proportion of Conti discussions are non-tech related; large RaaS operations require a workforce skilled beyond technical abilities. \item Only 4\% of individuals have specialized discussions while most individuals (96\%) are all-rounders, with diverse discussions. \end{itemize}
+\begin{itemize} \item The discussion topics uncovered highlight the enterprise-like organization of the Conti RaaS operator. \item A significant proportion of Conti discussions are non-tech related; large RaaS operations require a workforce skilled beyond technical abilities. \item Only 4\% of individuals have specialized discussions, while most individuals (96\%) are all-rounders with diverse discussions. \end{itemize}

 The results of the study corroborate the idea that running such a large RaaS operation translates to developing an enterprise-like structure.
-The importance of non-tech talk, including business discussions, as well as internal tasking and management discussions shows that the coordination of large RaaS operations requires a workforce skilled beyond technical abilities.
-Moreover, only a few individuals need to be really specialized in one area, while the rests coordinate the activities between members and customers.
-Even for cybercrime organizations, the bigger the organization becomes, and the more "all-rounder" individuals are required to sustain the economic activities.
+The importance of non-tech talk, including business discussions, as well as internal tasking and management discussions, shows that the coordination of large RaaS operations requires a workforce skilled beyond technical abilities.
+Moreover, only a few individuals need to be really specialized in one area, while the rest coordinate the activities between members and customers.
+Even for cybercrime organizations, the bigger the organization becomes, the more ``all-rounder'' individuals are required to sustain the economic activities.
 Finally, this study illustrates how to automatically extract actionable information on the organization of a sophisticated cybercrime organization.

 The rest of the paper is organized as follows: Section~\ref{sec:problem} presents a short literature review on ransomware-as-a-service and the Conti group; Section~\ref{sec:methodology} outlines the methods and data; Section~\ref{sec:results} presents the results of the study; Section~\ref{sec:discussion} provides a discussion; Section~\ref{sec:limits} presents the limitations and future research; Section~\ref{sec:conclusion} is the conclusion.